codebar/tutorials/js/lesson3/tutorial.md

 To get started, open `index.html` in your web browser, and open the javascript console.

-> In chrome, use Ctrl-Shift-J or Cmd-Shift-J to open the console
+> In chrome, use Ctrl-Shift-J or Cmd-alt-J to open the console

 There is a list on this page with id `items`.
 You can't see it yet because it's empty.
 Let's start by adding something to it.
 Try typing